 We all know that sleep is an important part of our lives ーin fact we spend about ⅓ of our lives sleeping.
 So it’s no surprise naps are essential for babies too!

 When we are well-rested we feel happier, more alert, and more energetic.
-In other words, sleep is necessary for the brain and body to repair and develop properly, and that is especially true during the fist years of life.
+In other words, sleep is necessary for the brain and body to repair and develop properly, and that is especially true during the first years of life.
 Quality periods of sleep are just as important for your baby as the food you provide!

 Well, researchers from the University of Sheffield and Ruhr University Bochum in Germany had those same questions.
 They wanted to figure out the optimal time for a baby to learn a new behavior.
-They especially questioned whether a daytime nap, right after learning, helped babies remember.
+They especially questioned whether daytime naps, right after learning, helped babies remember.
 Their study focused on 216 babies between six and 12 months old, who were tested on their ability to remember newly learned skills.

-The researchers compared babies who didn’t nap after learning against babies of the same age who napped for at least 30 minutes within 4 hours of learning the actions.
+The researchers compared babies who didn’t nap after learning, against babies of the same age who napped for at least 30 minutes within four hours of learning the actions.
 The results were very interesting: only the babies who napped after learning an activity remembered the targeted actions, while those who hadn’t napped showed no evidence of remembering the new information.
 They found that the best time for babies to learn is when they are starting to feel tired.

-“These findings are particularly interesting to both parents and educationalists because they suggest that the optimal time for infants to learn new information is just before they go to sleep,” said Jane Herbert from the psychology department at University of Sheffield.
+“These findings are particularly interesting to both parents and educationalists because they suggest that the optimal time for infants to learn new information is just before they go to sleep,” said Jane Herbert from the psychology department at the University of Sheffield.

 It’s important to note that the researchers found that naps that are shorter than 30 minutes don’t give babies enough time to retain their knowledge in the long term.
 So you might want to keep that in mind when setting your baby’s nap-time schedule!